SystemsApproach/sdn/trellis.rst

     pair of hosts.

 When Host 1 sends a packet with destination address 10.0.2.1 it is by default forwarded to the server’s ToR/leaf switch.
-(Because of link bonding the packet could show up at either ToR, but the behavior is exactly the same for both.)
 Leaf 1 matches the destination IP address, learns this packet needs to cross the fabric and emerge at Leaf 2 to reach subnet 10.0.2/24, and so pushes the MPLS label 102 onto the packet.
 Because of ECMP, Leaf 1 can forward the resulting packet to either spine, at which point that switch matches the MPLS label 102, pops the label off the header, and forwards it to Leaf 2.
 Finally, Leaf 2 matches the destination IP address and forwards the packet along to Host 2.

 What you should take away from this example is that SR is highly stylized.
 For a given combination of leaf and spine switches, Trellis